 - To end cyberbullying, parents should encourage teens to think before they post.
 Thus, teens should understand that if they’re upset or angry, they need to pause and wait to post.
 Let a teenager know that when they share something, it might be shared with anyone.

 - When making comments, a teen should imagine how they would feel if someone said that about them.
-Being funny is not an excuse for being an Instagram bully.
+Trying to be funny is not an excuse for being an Instagram bully.

 More positive responses and proactive steps:

-- Foremost, teens should not participate in cyberbullying by liking a nasty comment or sharing inappropriate posts.
-Being an Instagram bully is not acceptable.
+- Foremost, teens should not participate in cyberbullying by sharing videos that humiliate others, liking a nasty comment, or making inappropriate posts.

-- Teens can let adults know what is happening.
+- Teens who are experience TikTok cyberullying or another form of online bullying can let adults know what is happening.
 Such feedback is not “tattling,” but rather preventing damage and distress.